irecheck/irecheck/README.md

 $ sudo ufw disable
 ```

-## Connecting your PC to both QtRobot AND internet ( Using WiFi dongle)
+## Connecting your PC to both QTrobot AND Internet (Using WiFi dongle)

 ### Installing and setting up the USB dongle (ONLY FIRST TIME)
 With kernel 5.4 (check with “uname -a”), the following worked on Ubuntu 20.04 (with a few restarts) - testing on 18.04:
 ```
 $ git clone https://github.com/aircrack-ng/rtl8814au.git
 $ cd rtl8814au
 $ sudo make dkms_install
 ```
 ### Configuring networks (Everytime)
 1. Connect USB WiFi to “QT109” and PC WiFi to Internet Network Wifi
 ```
 $ ifc     					# verify connections